3Tamao3/3Tamao3/README.md

 <h3 align="left">About Myself -></h3>

-My name is Rene/Tamao!
+<h4>My name is Rene/Tamao!
 I am just beginning my journey in the world of software development.
-I am super excited to learn and explore everything this field has to offer!!! :D
+I am super excited to learn and explore everything this field has to offer!!! :D</h4>

 <h3 align="left">Languages / Tools -></h3>